 Difference between watt and watt-hour

 When speaking, it is common to confuse power and energy (work).
 Actually, power is the rate at which energy (work) is used.
 One watt is one July per second.
 If, for example, a 10-watt bulb is lit for one hour, the energy it consumes will be 10 watt-hours (W · h) or 3,600 joules (J).

-The capacity or power of an energy plant is measured in watts, but the energy generated annually will be measured in watt-hours (W · h).
+The capacity or power of an energy plant is measured in watt units, but the energy generated annually will be measured in watt-hours (W · h).

 Other power units

-In addition to the power unit of the international measurement system, the watt (W).
+In addition to the power unit of the international measurement system, watt unit (W).
 There are other units to measure the power.

 - English system power units: horsepower or horsepower, horsepower in English, (hp).
 Horse power conversions are as follows:

 1 HP = 550 ft · lbf / s

 - In the technical system of units, the power can be expressed in kilogram per second, (kgm / s).
 The conversion to watts is as follows: